Healthe-Matters Logo

 Treatment and Prevention

-Treatment for communication disorders can vary depending on the specific condition and its severity.
-Some common treatments include medical, surgical or technological options, such as hearing aids or cochlear implants, as well as speech or voice therapy.
+Treatment for communication disorders depends on the specific condition and its severity.
+Common treatments include medical, surgical and technological options, such as hearing aids or cochlear implants, as well as speech or voice therapy.
 The goal of treatment is to improve communication skills and enhance quality of life.

 But preventing hearing loss from occurring in the first place, if possible, is even better.

-Noise is now being recognized as a public health issue affecting the hearing of individuals of all ages.
-We live in a very noisy world and are exposed daily to things that can damage our hearing, such as listening to music with earbuds at high volumes.
+Noise is actually recognized as a public health issue affecting hearing health at all ages.
+We live in a very noisy world and are exposed daily to high volumes that can damage our hearing-this includes listening to music with the earbuds cranked up.
 (Rule of thumb is to keep the volume below 60%.
-Instead of turning the volume up, consider using noise cancelling headphones.)
+If exterior noise is an issue, consider noise cancelling headphones.)

-Monitor your hearing health by making it part of your annual wellness checks.
+And don't forget to make hearing health part of your annual wellness checks.

 Need help finding a specialist?
 Our HealthLine physician referral team can help: Click here or call 941-917-7777.